Shopify Ratings & Review Summary

 Shopify store security

-Shopify features Certified Level 1 PCI DSS (Payment Card Industry Data Security Standard) compliant shopping cart and hosting service that is committed to providing faster and secured shopping experience.
+Shopify features Certified Level 1 PCI DSS (Payment Card Industry Data Security Standard) compliant shopping carts and hosting services and is committed to providing faster and secured shopping experiences.

-The payment processing and data protection are Shopify’s biggest concern and they always try to use the latest web security technology to keep their users safe.
+Payments processing and data protection are some of Shopify’s biggest concerns and they always try to use the latest in web security technology to keep their users safe.

 Shopify store analytics

-Shopify can provide the following reports depending on the level of the account:
+Shopify provide the following reports depending on the level of the account: